 |Output Ports||VGA, S-Video|

 This is not a low profile video card and is passively cooled by a small black heatsink.
 The card has got one VGA and one DVI port at the back for setting up dual monitors.
-This card can be used for light gaming, running dual monitors, onboard video replacement and for general display tasks.
+This card can be used for light gaming, running dual monitors, onboard video replacement and standard tasks.
 This is a DirectX 9 card and supports AGP 8X.
-It is compatible with both 32-bit and 64-bit versions of Windows XP, Windows Vista and Windows 7 operating system.
+It is compatible with both 32-bit and 64-bit versions of Windows XP, Windows Vista, and Windows 7 operating system.
 You may get this graphics card under 50 dollars and do check out the link below for its current status.
 Highly Recommended by me.